Skip to main content

 The vascular endothelium functions as an active, intelligent organ, and its interaction with progesterone is a primary determinant of cardiovascular wellness.

 Nitric oxide signals the smooth muscle cells surrounding the endothelium to relax, which lowers blood pressure and improves blood flow to vital organs, including the heart and brain.
-This process is essential for maintaining and ensuring that tissues receive the oxygen and nutrients they need to function optimally.
+This process is essential for maintaining cardiovascular health and ensuring that tissues receive the oxygen and nutrients they need to function optimally.
 When progesterone levels are balanced, this system operates efficiently, contributing to a feeling of calm and physical well-being.

 The complexity of this topic arises when we introduce synthetic versions of progesterone, known as progestins.
 These are molecules engineered in a laboratory to mimic some of the effects of natural progesterone, and they are commonly used in hormonal contraceptives and some forms of hormone replacement therapy.